Tetyana-I/good-habits/projectProposal.md

 ### Project Proposal
 GoodHabits is an application designed to help in building desirable habits.
 This is a multi-platform application.
 It is supposed to be evenly focused full-stack application.
-For this project I'm going to use Python, Flask and Postgres.
+For this project I'm going to use Node, React and Postgres.

 I consider this project like a game application where user competes with themself.
 We know that adding a desirable habit, building a new routine, takes time, usually a couple of months.
 And the goal is to to get a long streak for the habit user is working on.
 It could take a few attempts to reach the goal.
 This application could be used not only as habit-building-helper, but also as a planner or checklist for user's everyday already established routines.